 The Real AI ROI Problem Isn’t Technology — It’s Measurement

 AI investment is accelerating faster than enterprises’ confidence in its returns.
-Boards want clarity.
-CFOs want numbers they can defend.
-Technology leaders want to scale what works.
+Boards want clarity, CFOs want numbers they can defend, and technology leaders want to scale what works.
 Yet many AI conversations still end the same way: “We know it’s valuable — we just can’t prove it.”

-This approach breaks down because the value of AI must be assessed noy only by traditional financial metrics, but also by the means and timing of how that value is delivered.
-More so than cloud, mobile or big data in the past, AI holds the potential to change your customers, your business and the world.
-But it won’t happen all at once.
-When leaders expect all AI investments to translate to the bottom line quicky, disappointment is inevitable.
+This approach breaks down because the value of AI must be assessed not only by traditional financial metrics but also by the means and timing of how that value is delivered.
+More so than cloud, mobile, or big data in the past, AI holds the potential to change your customers, your business, and the world.
+But these changes won’t happen all at once.
+When leaders expect all AI investments to translate to the bottom line quickly, disappointment is inevitable.
 That’s what we are seeing right now.

 Organizations fail to scale AI impact because they lack a consistent way to describe, compare, and measure outcomes across use cases and functions.
 Finance looks for revenue, cost, and risk signals.
 Business leaders look for experience and growth.
 Technology leaders look for capability and reuse.